Emergency action plan approval process

 When an emergency event has occurred, dam owners must provide an emergency event report that includes relevant details and appropriate further actions.

-You must submit your EAP to each potentially affected local government and each district disaster management group for review before you submit an EAP to the Department of Natural Resources, Mines and Energy (DNRME) for approval.
+You must submit your EAP to each potentially affected local government and each district disaster management group for review before you submit an EAP to the Department of Regional Development, Manufacturing and Water for approval.

 Each local government will provide the dam owner with a written notice identifying any aspects of the draft emergency action plan that are inconsistent with their local disaster management plan.